ans-group/docs.ukfast.co.uk/source/ecloud/public/marketplace.md

 ![launchAppliance](files/launchAppliance.png)

 From here you will be taken to the below device configuration page where vCPU, RAM, Disk space and other attributes of the VM can be specified.
-You may also be asked for unqiue information to that template as in the below example a MySQL root password defined.
+You may also be asked for unique information to that template as in the below example a MySQL root password defined.

 ![applianceConfig](files/applianceConfig.png)